dotDennis/IDATA2304-G6/README.md

 - TCP client-server architecture with custom protocol
 - JavaFX GUI with real-time updates
 - Dynamic device management
+- Data logging to CSV
-- Auto-reconnect and data logging
+- Saving and Loading configuration from JSON

 ## Architecture